Class II bacteriocin: Class IIc

 Other class II bacteriocins can be grouped together as Class IIc (circular bacteriocins).
 These have a wide range of effects on membrane permeability, cell wall formation and pheromone actions of target cells.
 In particular, Bacteriocin AS-48 is a cyclic peptide antibiotic produced by the eubacteria Enterococcus faecalis (Streptococcus faecalis) that shows a broad antimicrobial spectrum against both Gram-positive and Gram-negative bacteria.
 Bacteriocin AS-48 is encoded by the pheromone-responsive plasmid pMB2, and acts on the plasma membrane in which it opens pores leading to ion leakage and cell death.
 The globular structure of bacteriocin AS-48 consists of five alpha helices enclosing a hydrophobic core.
 The mammalian NK-lysin effector protein of T and natural killer cells has a similar structure, though it lacks sequence homology with bacteriocins AS-48.

+Class IId

+Class IId bacteriocins are single-peptide bacteriocins.